mindis/snowplow.github.com/analytics/tools-and-techniques/get-started-analysing-snowplow-data-with-r.md

 <a name="top"><h1>Getting started analyzing Snowplow data with R</h1></a>

-This guide is geared towards data analysts who have limited or no experience with R. It aims to teach R through concrete examples with Snowplow data - so you can start using R to answer business questions and draw out interesting insights from your Snowplow data fast, whilst growing familiarity with the underlying tool and approach.
+This guide is geared towards data analysts who have limited or no experience with R. It aims to get the reader started with R through concrete examples with Snowplow data - so that by the end of the guide, the reader can pull Snowplow data into R, play around with it and plot it.
+That should leave the reader comfortable enough to use other resources to build out her knowledge of R, and give her enough knowledge to start using R to perform productive analytics on Snowplow data.

 1. [Why use R?](#why)
 2. [Getting started: plotting the number of uniques per day](#start)